opensearch-project/documentation-website/_replication-plugin/permissions.md

 }'
 ```

-You can instead choose to create your own leader and follower cluster roles to meet your needs, but we recommend using the default roles.
+You can create your own, custom leader and follower cluster roles using individual permissions, but we recommend using the default roles, which are a good fit for most use cases.

 ## Replication permissions